pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 forking a new process per ebuild, a process pool could reuse its processes by resetting their state thus saving time by avoiding the underlying OS's fork() setup time.
-However, this capability might not come to fruition as its difficult to make bash properly reset its state[^4] after errors or signals occur that cause nonlocal gotos via longjmp().
+However, this capability might not come to fruition as its difficult to make bash properly reset its state[^globals] after errors or signals occur that cause nonlocal gotos via longjmp().

 As mentioned previously, pkgcraft currently parallelizes this process using a